The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ---

 ### Including schemas in documentation
-The documentation build system automatically converts all the schema files from `observatory-dags/observatory/dags/database/schemas` into CSV files.
+The documentation build system automatically converts all the schema files from `my-dags/my_dags/database/schemas` into CSV files.
 This is temporarily stored in the `docs/schemas` folder.
 The csv files have the same filename as the original schema files, except for the suffix, which is changed to csv.
-If there are multiple schemas for the same telescope, the `_latest` suffix can be used to always get the latest version of the schema.
+If there are multiple schemas for the same workflow, the `_latest` suffix can be used to always get the latest version of the schema.
 The schemas folder is cleaned up as part of the build process so this directory is not visible, but can be made visable by disabling the cleanup code in the `Makefile`.